MFA Graduate Program Admissions

 A portfolio of 20 digital images and videos of original creative works (with no more than 2-3 views of any one work), must be prepared and presented via the Slideroom.com (http://huart.slideroom.com) portfolio submission portal (URL’s are also acceptable if the work is presented online in quality form).
 Each image must be clearly labeled with the title of the work, materials or media of creation, size, and date of creation.

-These original creative works must be prepared according to the guidelines:
+These original creative works must be prepared according to these general guidelines:

 - Static Two-Dimensional imagery: JPEG or PNG Formats are acceptable;